guptarohit/asciigraph/README.md

     	precision of data point labels along the y-axis (default 2) -r realtime
     	enables realtime graph for data stream
-  -sc series color
+  -sc series colors
-    	series color of the plot
-  -sn number of series
+    	comma-separated series colors corresponding to each series -sn number of series
     	number of series (columns) in the input data (default 1) -ub upper bound